 2. Maine Coon Cat Whiskers Falling Out

-However, if you particularly concerned that your Maine Coon is losing too many whiskers, please contact your veterinary professional, to rule out underlying health causes.
-This is particularly important, should you also notice your Maine Coon has become lethargic, or lost their appetite.
+However, if you are particularly concerned that your Maine Coon is losing too many whiskers, please contact your veterinary professional, to rule out underlying health causes.
+This is particularly important, should you also notice your Maine Coon has become lethargic or lost its appetite.

 Check out my article ‘Top 7 Maine Coon Health Issues‘, for more common health concerns to keep in mind, with this particular cat breed.

 3. Maine Coons Whiskers Are Bent